192d Wing: History

-On 15 October 1962, the Virginia Air National Guard's 149th Tactical Fighter Squadron (149 TFS) was authorized to expand to a group level organization and the 192nd Tactical Fighter Group (192 TFG) was established by the National Guard Bureau.
-The 149th TFS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 192nd Headquarters, 192nd Material Squadron (Maintenance), 192nd Combat Support Squadron, and the 192nd USAF Dispensary.
+On 15 October 1962, the Virginia Air National Guard's 149th Tactical Fighter Squadron (149 TFS) was authorized to expand to a group-level organization and the 192d Tactical Fighter Group (192 TFG) was established by the National Guard Bureau.
+The 149th TFS became the group's flying squadron.
+Other squadrons assigned into the group were the 192d Headquarters, 192d Material Squadron (Maintenance), 192d Combat Support Squadron, and the 192d USAF Dispensary.

-During 1971, the 192nd was assigned the F-105D Thunderchief, a battle-hardened supersonic fighter-bomber that was the backbone of America's fighter element during the Vietnam War.
+In 1971, the 192d was assigned the F-105D Thunderchief, a battle-hardened supersonic fighter-bomber that was the backbone of America's fighter element during the Vietnam War.
 The group's special tasks during the next decade included several deployments to Red Flag live-fire exercises at Nellis AFB, Nevada and a deployment to RAF Lakenheath, England, in 1976.

-In 1981, the unit converted to the A-7D Corsair II, a subsonic jet designed for close-air support.
-The decade long A-7 era included several deployments to Howard AFB, Panama to aid the defense of the Panama Canal and two trips to Norway, in 1985 and 1989.
-Shortly after a deployment to Ecuador, the 192nd deployed in September 1985 to Evenes Air Station, Norway; 150 mi above the Arctic Circle.
+In 1981, the unit was converted to the A-7D Corsair II, a subsonic jet designed for close-air support.
+The decade-long A-7 era included several deployments to Howard AFB, Panama to aid the defense of the Panama Canal, and two trips to Norway, in 1985 and 1989.
+Shortly after a deployment to Ecuador, the 192d deployed in September 1985 to Evenes Air Station, Norway; 150 mi above the Arctic Circle.

-A few weeks later, a Virginia ANG contingent competed in Gunsmoke '85, the Air Force's tactical fighter competition, and the 192nd was named the world's "Best A-7 Unit".
-The 192nd also earned the General Spruance Safety Award and was recognized as having the best operational readiness inspection in the Ninth Air Force during 1985.
-In 1987, the 192nd earned its first USAF Outstanding Unit Award.
+A few weeks later, a Virginia ANG contingent competed in Gunsmoke '85, the Air Force's tactical fighter competition and the 192d was named the world's "Best A-7 Unit".
+The 192d also earned the General Spruance Safety Award and was recognized as having the best operational readiness inspection in the Ninth Air Force in 1985.
+In 1987, the 192d earned its first USAF Outstanding Unit Award.

-In 1991, the 192nd became the first Air National Guard unit to receive the Air Force's upgraded Fighting Falcon—the F-16C/D. The unit was initially assigned 24 single-seat F-16C models and two F-16D models.
+In 1991, the 192d became the first Air National Guard unit to receive the Air Force's upgraded Fighting Falcon—the F-16C/D. The unit was initially assigned 24 single-seat F-16C models and two F-16D models.
 By early 1994, defense cutbacks reduced the unit's assigned inventory to 18 F-16s, and eventually to 15.
-Conversion to the F-16 airframe required the 192nd to build a $2 million "hush house", a special noise-suppression hangar, to test the jets' engines without bothering neighbors.
-The 192nd's designation shortened during 1992, from 192nd Tactical Fighter Group to 192nd Fighter Group, reflecting the retirement of former Tactical Air Command (TAC) and creation of the new multi-role mission Air Combat Command (ACC).
+Conversion to the F-16 airframe required the 192d to build a $2 million "hush house", a special noise-suppression hangar, to test the jets' engines without bothering neighbors.
+The 192d's designation was shortened in 1992, from 192d Tactical Fighter Group to 192d Fighter Group, reflecting the retirement of former Tactical Air Command (TAC) and the creation of the new multi-role mission Air Combat Command (ACC).